 This article describes how to copy your primary DreamPress site to a staging website.
 The staging site allows you to test changes you plan on making on your live site while your live site remains up and running normally.

-When you're finished working on your staging site and have it configured the way you like, you can then import those changes back into your live website.
+When you're finished working on your staging site and have it configured the way you like, you can then publish those changes back into your live website.

 Copying your live site to the staging site

-These steps copy your live DreamPress website to your staging website.
+The following steps show you how to copy your live DreamPress website to your staging website.
 You can then test and work on the staging site without affecting the live site.

 - Click the Manage button to the right of your primary domain.

-- The Copy site pop-up screen opens prompting you to confirm the destination site:
+- The Manage Staging dashboard page opens prompting you to create a staging site:

 Once your website is finished copying to your staging site, an email confirmation is sent to you.